 At the same time, when you direct a potential customer to Product A, they will also be exposed to a variety of products carried by the brand.

 As a publisher, these choices allow you to do two things – write more product reviews and/or group them collectively to increase the volume of purchase per transaction that will overall increase sales commissions.

-Hence, advertisers with a seamless online order and checkout system is crucial for customers to complete the buying process and this is one criteria to look out for when choosing a brand to work with.
+Hence, advertisers with a seamless online order and checkout system are crucial for customers to complete the buying process and this is one of the criteria to look out for when choosing a brand to work with.
 Anything that’s sloppy or outdated, no matter how good the commission rates are, I would avoid using because it will likely affect your conversion.

 With that in mind, let’s find out how to search for advertisers on your publisher dashboard.

 1) New advertisers are basically a list of new brand merchant that have just joined the affiliate network and they usually offer some attractive commission rates.
 Linkshare gets a few of them on a weekly basis, so the list is constantly updated.